GabrielNixon/gabrielnixon.github.io/_posts/2025-07-20-rarest-of-the-rare.md

 ### **Rajendra Prasad v.
 State of Uttar Pradesh**

-- He had killed someone with an axe over a land dispute.
-- He was given the death penalty, but **Justice Krishna Iyer** overturned the sentence.
+He had killed a man with an axe during a land dispute and was initially sentenced to death by the trial court.
+However, Justice Krishna Iyer later overturned the sentence, emphasizing the need to consider the possibility of reform and arguing that the death penalty should be imposed only in the most exceptional circumstances.

 This case introduced:
 - **Reformative justice**